Dhanush Fans Get A Reassurance About Enai Noki Paayum Thota's Release?

 Enai Noki Paayum Thota is a film that has kept Dhanush fans waiting for long.
 After many hurdles that the Gautham Menon movie faced, it was announced that it would release on September 6 but yet again it couldn't keep up with the date.
 Now, it seems like the platform is perfectly set for Enai Noki Paayum Thota's release and according to a recent report, Asuran's enormous success might be instrumental in the timely release of ENPT.

-Asuran, which is the first big release of Dhanush in 2019, has opened to rave reviews.
+Asuran, which is Dhanush's first big release of 2019, opened to rave reviews.
 The box office collections are heavily promising and reports say that it would end up as a huge hit at the ticket window.
 According to a report, the excellent performance of Asuran at the box office will give an added mileage to Enai Noki Paayum Thota, as there will be a lot of takers for the upcoming movie.

 Recently, reports had come that Enai Noki Paayum Thota is expected to release on November 15, 2019.
 Director Gautham Menon himself had come up with a statement regarding this.